-Customer flow management is the practice of effectively overseeing the movement of people around a store, library, hospital, airport or any other customer-facing environment.
+Customer flow management is the practice of effectively guiding and overseeing the movement of people around a customer-facing environment.
+This could be a queue in a grocery store or a piece of signage directing passengers in an airport.

-No matter the industry, in a lot of instances, it’s how queues are dealt with that becomes the issue, rather than the fact we have to queue at all.
+No matter the industry, it’s how queues are dealt with that becomes the issue, rather than the fact we must queue at all.
+In fact, for customers to be dealt with efficiently, supply and demand need to kept in a careful balance.

-Bad queuing experiences can lead to a drop in staff productivity, smaller profits and in extreme cases, irreversible customer dissatisfaction that discourages people from returning.
+Bad queuing experiences can also lead to a drop in staff productivity, smaller profits and in extreme cases, irreversible customer dissatisfaction that discourages people from returning.
 Finding the right methods to handle customer flow can be difficult; no two businesses are the same and often these solutions must accommodate both peaks and troughs in queuing times.
-As queue management experts, we give our 7 top ways to improve customer flow management.

 7 ways to improve customer flow management

-COVID-19 has seriously affected your customers’ confidence.
-They can no longer just enjoy your services without thinking about the space they are leaving to the people around them, or when they last sanitised their hands.
+It’s fair to say the COVID-19 Pandemic seriously affected your customers’ confidence.
+They are now far more conscious of the space they are leaving to the people around them, or when they last sanitised their hands.
 So it’s important that your queue is setup to help reassure them that your queue is a safe place to be.

 A couple of ways to do this include:

-Custom queuing barrier webbing to reinforce government guidelines.
-Having webbing that clearly says ‘Hands Face Space’, for example, would show UK customers that you are complying with government safety measures.
-Check out our social distancing webbing that can be added to any new or existing Tensabarrier®. *Note that the webbing can be entirely customised to show any messaging and graphics that you would like.
+Custom queuing barrier webbing to reinforce your message to your customers.
+Whilst previously this could have been a ‘Hands Face Space’ message, for example, this could now be altered to whatever message you feel would be most appropriate to reassure your customers.
+Check out our customisable webbing that can be added to any new or existing Tensabarrier®. *Note that the webbing can be entirely customised to show any messaging and graphics that you would like.

 The Tensator Customisable Hand Sanitiser Bracket can be placed on any Tensabarrier® or any post with a 2.5″ diameter.
 The bracket allows you to place hand sanitiser dispensers on top of queueing posts, which could be used as part of a queue or in other individual site applications.